aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 3. Create your own solver and run experiments
 4. When ready, share the solver repository and Docker image with us

 This directory provides the infrastructure necessary to build and test solvers.
-To configure an AWS account for run distributed solvers, we provide _CloudFormation_ templates [https://aws.amazon.com/cloudformation/](https://aws.amazon.com/cloudformation/),
+To configure an AWS account for running distributed solvers, we provide _CloudFormation_ templates [https://aws.amazon.com/cloudformation/](https://aws.amazon.com/cloudformation/),

 We also provide Docker images that will simplify your solver's connection to the AWS infrastructure.
 The [`docker`](../docker/README.md) directory contains Docker base images and an example solver that will work with the infrastructure.